ARCANEDEV/LaravelAuth/_docs/2-Installation-and-Setup.md

 $ php artisan vendor:publish --provider="Arcanedev\LaravelAuth\LaravelAuthServiceProvider"
 ```

-You can also separate the publish command into two commands by adding the `--tag` flag :
+You can also separate the publish command into three commands by adding the `--tag` flag :

 ```bash
 $ php artisan vendor:publish --provider="Arcanedev\LaravelAuth\LaravelAuthServiceProvider" --tag=config